LarryPenn/firstHackathon/README.md

 ## How to run the project
   - Clone the repository, and ensure that you have registered on https://openweathermap.org/ to get your API key, which is used in the RetrieveWeather.java file.
-  - If you do not have a Twilio account or openweathermap.org account, you will need to create one in order to get an API key for openweathermap.org as well as a Twilio phone number and authentication token.
+  - If you do not have a Twilio account or openweathermap.org account, you will need to create one in order to get an API key for openweathermap.org as well as a Twilio phone number and authentication token. <b> For judging purposes, we will supply the Twilio Authentication Token </b>.
     - For the purposes of the Hackathon, (we can supply both the openweathermap.org API key and Twilio authentication token so the program can be run properly).
 At the moment, the program requests an API key and Authentication Token via console input from the Runner.java file.
 - Open the Runner.java file, and compile it.
 It will prompt you for your phone number, zipcode, openweathermap.org API key, and a Twilio Authentication Token.
 Once these are provided, the program will retrieve the weather data for your zipcode, and send a text message to the phone number provided.

 ## Final Notes
-  - Twilio does NOT allow you to send text messages to phone numbers which are not "verified" from the Twilio account being used.
-So, if you would like to receive a text message to your phone, you will have to give us your phone number, and we will add it to the list of verified numbers (this involves receiving a text from Twilio, and you will have to give us the 5 digit code).
+  - We did not want to make our Twilio Authentication Token public, as this would be a privacy issue.
+For judging purposes if you'd like to test the program, we will provide you with the Authentication Token, and you can send a text to any phone number you'd like.

   - The main cause(s) for errors would be:
     1. Inputting a phone number that has not been verified when compiling Runner.Java